Ad Blocker Detected

 The fact is, doing business on Craigslist is not easy.
-Most people have been heavily scammed in the process of transactions and nothing much is done to curtail this sham.
-It is really awful that this is happening at the time when the internet is offering a whole lot of ease in doing things.
+Most people have been heavily scammed in transactions, and nothing much is done to curtail this sham.
+It is really awful that this is happening at a time when the internet is offering a whole lot of ease in doing things.

 If you are still interested, you can see other formats to start working with here, so good luck with the hustle.

 Well, I have listed the various common scams that often happen on Craigslist.
-It now lies with on the reader of this piece to carefully note them so as not to fall prey.
+It now lies with the reader of this piece to carefully note them so as not to fall prey.
 Meanwhile, you may be interested in eBay scams that fetch millions.